-1. Egg production birds must be entered as such.
-(You may show any production laying poultry).

-2. Egg production birds must be female, as the males do not lay eggs.

-3. Cross breeds are welcome in this category.

-4. All production hens and pullets must be entered into the show with half dozen (6) eggs that have been laid by that specific bird.
+- 1. Egg production birds must be entered as such.
+(You may show any production laying poultry). - 2.
+Egg production birds must be female, as the males do not lay eggs. - 3.
+Cross breeds are welcome in this category. - 4.
+All production hens and pullets must be entered into the show with half dozen (6) eggs that have been laid by that specific bird by the time the bird is entered into the fair.
 These eggs do not get entered Division Eggs.
-(Failure to bring the eggs or the proper eggs laid by the specific animal will result in the animal not being admitted into the show).

-5. When you enter for this category simply tell us Production bantam or large fowl as well as production hen or pullet.

-111 BREEDING PEN

-- Breeding pen is comprised of two females and one male of the same breed and variety. - Pens will be age matched.
+(Failure to bring the eggs or the proper eggs laid by the specific animal will result in the animal not being admitted into the show). - 5.
+When you enter for this category simply tell us Production bantam or large fowl as well as production hen or pullet. - 6.
+Any eggs that are laid by healthy, non-medicated hens during the time at fair can be collected and may be auctioned off at the discretion of the exhibitor, taken home, or disposed of.
+Money generated will be used to fund Poultry Barn expenses. - 7.
+At their discretion, the Superintendent has the right to observe the egg production hens of each exhibitor. - 8.
+All eggs will be judged on interior and exterior quality.
+The judge reserves the right to break eggs, if it is deemed advisable, in order to properly judge the exhibit.

+DIVISION 8: CROSSBREED POULTRY

+• Breeds not recognized by APA.
+They will be judged but will not qualify for sale.

+The winner of Division 6 and Division 7 will compete for Grand Champion of Market Poultry